Salem Radio Network News Tuesday, December 9, 2025

 Moments before the shooting, Manzo had given a speech in the city of 350,000 and carried around his young son in his arms, dressed as a skeleton.

-“They took the father of my children from me, but they were wrong, this isn’t over,” Quiroz said at a memorial service for Manzo on Monday.
-She promised to continue Manzo’s fight against powerful drug cartels that have become entrenched in the lucrative avocado and lime business.
-Carlos Bautista, leader of the Independent Hat Movement, to which Manzo belonged, told Reuters that the new mayor will be protected by at least 14 security agents.
+Manzo had expressed fears for his safety while still speaking out against the powerful drug cartels that have become entrenched in the lucrative avocado and lime business.
+Carlos Bautista, leader of the Independent Hat Movement, to which Manzo belonged, told Reuters the new mayor will be protected by at least 14 security agents.

 “This is something that should never happen again,” Bautista said of Manzo’s killing, adding that some of Manzo’s political allies have also received death threats.